wavefrontshaping/ALP4lib/README.md

 * Windows 32 or 64,
 * Vialux drivers and the ALP4.X dll files available for download on [Vialux website](http://www.vialux.de/en/).

+**Warning:** Still display issues with Python 3.X, a fix is on its way.

 ## Installation

 ### Manual installation